-- (1) Design and Location The Recreational Systems shall be designed to accomplish the following objectives: - (a) To maintain as much land as possible in its natural state, or in an at- tractive, landscaped manner with emphasis on hardy flowers and shrubs, or for specific active or passive recreational purposes, and in large parcels that would not be possible in lot by lot ownership, with access guaranteed to all users of the development. - (b) To create buffers between residential and non-residential uses.
+- A. The Recreational Systems shall be designed to accomplish the following objectives: - 1.
+To maintain as much land as possible in its natural state, or in an at-tractive, landscaped manner with emphasis on hardy flowers and shrubs, or for specific active or passive recreational purposes, and in large parcels that would not be possible in lot by lot ownership, with access guaranteed to all users of the development. - 2.
+To create buffers between residential and non-residential uses. - 3.
+To distribute the Recreational Areas such that the entire development is unified functionally and visually by such space.

-- (c) To distribute the Recreational Areas such that the entire development is unified functionally and visually by such space. - (d) To provide Recreational Areas within easy access of all users.
+4. To provide Recreational Areas within easy access of all users.
 All parts of the system shall be appropriate to their functions as buffers, large natural areas, ponds and streams capable of harboring or sustaining compatible natural species, open fields, developed recreation areas or yards for buildings.
 Such characteristics as area, breadth, and nature of foliage shall be considered by the Planning Board in determining whether the Recreational Areas satisfy the standards and intent of the RD.

-(2) Ownership and Maintenance The plans and documentation submitted to the Planning Board shall include a description of all Recreational Areas as Follows:
+2.14.8 Ownership and Maintenance

+The plans and documentation submitted to the Planning Board shall include a description of all Recreational Areas as Follows:

-- (a) Plans The plans and/or any supporting documents shall show the exact location, size, specific character and general use of all Recreational Areas. - (b) Dedication to Town The Town may at any time accept the dedication of any of said land, facilities, or any interest therein for public use, benefit or maintenance, but the dedication of public use shall not be required as a condition for approval of the RD.
-If the Town Meeting fails to accept the offered land within two (2) years of the receipt of the offer, then the offer shall use another method identified herein for guaranteeing the Recreation Areas as approved by the Planning Board. - (c) Covenant Any land or facilities designed as part of the Recreational system which are not dedicated to the Town shall be made subject to a covenant acceptable to the Planning Board, which covenant shall be recorded in the Worcester District Registry of Deeds, or the Worcester County Registry District of the Land Court, whichever is applicable, and shall run with said land in perpetuity.
+- A. Plans The plans and/or any supporting documents shall show the exact location, size, specific character and general use of all Recreational Areas. - B. Dedication to Town The Town may at any time accept the dedication of any of said land, facilities, or any interest therein for public use, benefit or maintenance, but the dedication of public use shall not be required as a condition for approval of the RD.
+If the Town Meeting fails to accept the offered land within two (2) years of the receipt of the offer, then the offer shall use another method identified herein for guaranteeing the Recreation Areas as approved by the Planning Board. - C. Covenant Any land or facilities designed as part of the Recreational system which are not dedicated to the Town shall be made subject to a covenant acceptable to the Planning Board, which covenant shall be recorded in the Worcester District Registry of Deeds, or the Worcester County Registry District of the Land Court, whichever is applicable, and shall run with said land in perpetuity.
 Said instrument shall prohibit further subdivision of such space or change of its use to any use not in keeping with the RD as approved without the approval of the Planning Board.
-Said instrument shall also prohibit denial of access to any part of said space by any occupant of the RD (although use may be conditioned on payment of a fee). - (d) Organization Owning Recreational Areas Ownership of all or any portion of the Recreational Areas not dedicated to the Town shall be retained by a corporation or trust owned or to be owned by the owners of lots or units in the RD, subject to the following standards:
+Said instrument shall also prohibit denial of access to any part of said space by any occupant of the RD (although use may be conditioned on payment of a fee).